kyma-project/kyma/docs/02-get-started/08-uninstall-upgrade-kyma-module.md

 This guide shows how to quickly uninstall or upgrade Kyma with specific modules.

+> [!NOTE]
-> **NOTE:** This guide describes uninstallation and upgrade of standalone Kyma with specific modules.
+> This guide describes uninstallation and upgrade of standalone Kyma with specific modules.
 If you are using SAP BTP, Kyma runtime (SKR), read [Enable and Disable a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud) instead.

 ## Uninstall Kyma with a Module